 Common peripherals include force-feedback wheels, pedals, handbrakes, and button boxes.
 But there are also lesser known peripherals.
 Let's take a look at some of these.

 Direct drive wheels are a special type of force-feedback wheel.
 In a common force-feedback wheel the rim is connected to the motor shaft with a belt.
 In a direct drive wheel the rim is attached directly to the motor shaft.
 There is no belt and no gear.
 And most importantly, the motor is usually very beefy.
 Some direct drive wheels use an industrial servo motor.
-They can potential damage your hands and arms.
+They can potential convey the force feedback from the simulator much better.

 Virtual reality (VR) is a broad term.
 We will limit the scope to only include virtual reality headsets; the display technology.